Plenty of interest but no chaos as B.C.'s legal cannabis sales get underway

 Crackdown not expected

-Enforcement of illegal shops is not expected once marijuana is legal though there is an expectation that many illegal dispensaries will comply with the law by obtaining a retail licence, or choosing to shut down.
+Enforcement of illegal shops is not expected now that recreational marijuana is legal, though there is an expectation that many illegal dispensaries will comply with the law by obtaining a retail licence or choosing to shut down.

 With files from Briar Stewart, Brady Strachan and the Canadian Press